Nagarjuna-09/COI-ENERGY/README.md

 Solution:

--built api such that the loggedin user can check his unpaid jobs
+- built api such that the loggedin user can check his unpaid jobs
 - returns only the list of jobs that have active contracts (excludes contracts that terminated or new, even though they have dues.)
 - Tested using Postman similarly to the testing of /contracts api as discussed above.